 Why are the cress leaves green?

 I was very surprised that the seeds grew so well without any soil.
-They got everything they needed to grow from the water and nutrients stored in the seed.
+The water and nutrients stored in the seeds provided everything they needed to grow.

 Green plants make sugar for growth through a process called photosynthesis.